The best motorcycle gloves

 How to know if your gloves fit properly?

-When describing how a glove should feel you’re going to see the world ‘snug’ used a lot.
+When describing how a glove should feel, you’ll see the world ‘snug’ used a lot.
 It perfectly describes how your gloves should be feeling, somewhat tight but still comfortable.

-If the gloves are too tight it will be pbvious , if you feel uncomfortable riding and using your controls is a real effort, you’ve purchased gloves that are just too tight.
+If the gloves are too tight, it will quickly become apparent.
+If you feel uncomfortable riding and using your controls is a real effort, you’ve purchased gloves that are too tight.

 Glove Safety and Protection

 The most critical part of choosing the best motorcycle gloves is going to be the level of protection they offer in a high speed crash.
-Quality materials and construction are important but there’s other protective features you’ll need to consider when choosing the best motorcycle gloves.
+Quality materials and construction are essential but there are other protective features you’ll need to consider when choosing the best motorcycle gloves.

 We’ve covered every feature that will provide significantly more protection when the unfortunate event of falling off your bike occurs.

-If you didn’t know, impact protectors are basically armour you wear to soften the blow of a crash, while they’re more commonly used for motorcycle jackets, they’re included for areas such as your knuckles, wrist and the back of your hand.
-They’re usually made of a hard plastic and will absorb the impact if your hands are flung at the ground.
-This can prevent soft tissue injuries and reduce the damage of joint damage and fractures.
+If you didn’t know, impact protectors are armor you wear to soften the blow of a crash.
+While they’re more commonly used for motorcycle jackets, they’re included for areas such as your knuckles, wrist, and the back of your hand.
+They’re usually made of hard plastic and will absorb the impact if your hands are flung at the ground.
+This can prevent soft tissue injuries and reduce the damage of joint fractures.

-Poorly stitched gloves have two major problems, their longevity is poor and you can expect them to deteriorate more quickly, subsequently gloves that are falling apart will obviously perform worse in a crash and could actually come apart when you’re sliding down the road.
+Poorly stitched gloves have two significant problems, their longevity is poor, and you can expect them to deteriorate more quickly; subsequently, gloves that are falling apart will obviously perform worse in a crash and could come apart when you’re sliding down the road.

 Always look for gloves to be at least double stitched, ideally triple stitched, and that one layer of stitching is concealed inside the glove.
-Stitching within the glove means that in a crash, interior stitches will have far more protection than exterior stitches and the chances of the stitching unravelling is almost zero.
+Stitching within the glove means that in a crash, internal stitches will have far more protection than exterior stitches and the chances of the stitching unraveling is almost zero.

 Knuckle protection does fall under the impact protection category.
-Although we felt it’s too important to not cover it in it’s own category.
-High speed crashes without knuckle protection is a grizzly affair, in more ways than one.
-Your knuckle’s won’t be worn down by the road and you’ll also not risk fracturing your knuckles and the top of your hand.
+Although we felt it’s too important not to cover it in its own category.
+High speed crashes without knuckle protection are a grizzly affair in more ways than one.
+The road will wear down your knuckles and you’ll also risk fracturing your knuckles and the top of your hand.

-Remember the best gloves use knuckle protection that have a protective shell that covers the entirety of your knuckles, poorly made gloves will have a piece of protection for each knuckle which isn’t adequate and could cause more harm than good.
+Remember the best gloves use knuckle protection that has a protective shell covering the entirety of your knuckles; poorly made gloves will have a piece of protection for each knuckle which isn’t adequate and could cause more harm than good.

 Double layer impact protection

-Double layer protection is important because when you crash a lot of the damage to the glove happens in the initial impact.
-When there’s a second layer it reduces the chance of the first layer bursting open when your hands first touch the road.
+Double layer protection is important because a lot of the damage to the glove happens in the initial impact when you crash.
+A second layer reduces the chance of the first layer bursting open when your hands first hit the surface of the road.

 Pre Curved Construction

-To be frank, pre curved construction isn’t a top priority and it’s not a safety feature but falls more into the convenience side of things, nonetheless it’s worth considering.
-A manufacturer that pre curves the gloves features means riding will be more comfortable, but generally wearing of the glove won’t be as comfortable.
+To be frank, pre-curved construction isn’t a top priority, and it’s not a safety feature but falls more into the convenience side of things; nonetheless, it’s worth considering.
+A manufacturer that pre curves the gloves features mean riding will be more comfortable, but generally, wearing the glove won’t be as comfortable.

-Palm sliders otherwise known as scaphoid protection is going to be a prerequisite when choosing a motorcycle glove because the injuries you can sustain without them aren’t too pretty.
-There’s also a myriad of different ligaments and important arteries around your wrist and palm area which you definitely want to keep protected.
+Palm sliders, otherwise known as scaphoid protection, will be a prerequisite when choosing a motorcycle glove, because the injuries you can sustain without them aren’t too pretty.
+There’s also many different ligaments and important arteries around your wrist and palm area, which you want to keep protected.

-Unfortunately without palm sliders there’s a risk your hands will catch with the concrete and be entirely crumpled.
-If this happens at high speed you’ll probably break every bone in your hand.
-Palm soldiers will allow your hands to actually slide down the road while still providing protection.
+Without palm sliders, there’s a risk your hands will catch with the concrete and be entirely crumpled.
+If this happens at high speed, you’ll probably break every bone in your hand.
+Palm soldiers will allow your hands to slide down the road while still providing protection.

-Palm sliders will sustain more of the initial impact when your hands hit the ground at high speeds, while they don’t usually cover the entire hand they’ll still do a job of lessening the impact.
+Palm sliders will also sustain more of the initial impact when your hands hit the ground at high speeds.
+While they don’t usually cover the entire hand they’ll still do a good job of lessening the impact.

 Street gloves do provide write protection but not on the level of gauntlets.
-Unless you drive in a very hot environment we always recommend gauntlets because their wrist and forearm protection is unmatched.
+Unless you drive in a scorching hot environment, we always recommend gauntlets because their wrist and forearm protection is unmatched.

-How much should you spend for the best motorcycle gloves?
+How much should you spend on the best motorcycle gloves?

-How much to spend for gloves is a great question because you obviously want to properly protect yourself but does it mean you need all those extra bells and whistles?
-How much should I be spending?
+How much to spend on gloves is an excellent question because you obviously want to protect yourself adequately but does it mean you need all those extra bells and whistles?
+How much should you be spending on motorcycle gloves?

-It depends on your individual circumstances and what you value from a motorcycle glove.
-Prices can reach up to $500 but that’s only for premium racing gloves that a tiny fraction of riders will ever require.
+It depends on your circumstances and what you value from a motorcycle glove.
+Prices can reach up to $500, but that’s only for premium racing gloves that a tiny fraction of riders will ever require.

-Short cuff gloves will be the cheapest option, you can find good quality pairs for under $100.
-Although their protection isn’t the absolute best, but affordable and great for warm weather.
+Short cuff gloves will be the cheapest option.
+You can find good quality pairs for under $100.
+However, their protection isn’t the absolute best, but affordable and great for warm weather.

-If you want quality protection you’ll need a street glove but ideally a gauntlet, between the $150 and $200 mark will get you a great quality gauntlet that will last many years.
+If you want excellent protection, you’ll need a street glove, ideally a gauntlet.
+Gauntlet gloves usually cost between the $150 and $200 mark.

-How much you spend on street gloves will vary because there’s a lot of variation in terms of what it can offer, depending on it’s features and protection a decent street glove will cost between $100 and $200.
+How much you spend on street gloves will vary because there’s a lot of variation in what they can offer.
+Depending on its features and protection, a decent street glove will cost between $100 and $200.

-Touring gloves will be one of the more expensive options alongside racing gloves, if you’re actually going on a cross country tour expect to pay $200 – $300 for a good pair of touring gloves.
+Touring gloves will be one of the more expensive options alongside racing gloves.
+If you’re going on a cross country tour, expect to pay $200 – $300 for a good pair of touring gloves.

 Every rider is unique and faces a unique set of circumstances and conditions.
 We can’t cover it all in one article so we’ve written a wide variety of buying guides on motorcycle gloves.
 Take a look and see if there’s any glove articles that suit your individual circumstancees.